enkidevs/curriculum/java/fundamentals/memory/java-memory-management.md

 category: feature

-inAlgoPool: false

 tags:

-  - java, JVM, garbage collection
+  - 'java, JVM, garbage collection'

 ---
 ## Content
-# Java Memory management

 Memory management is the process of allocating new objects and removing unused objects to make space for those new object allocations.